 But, you should also know that St. Croix makes sub-6'6" rods in their Avid X line.

-The Avid X AXC64MXF is 6'4", medium power and extra fast action, also great for speckled trout.
-My fishing confidant Ben uses one and has been happy with it.
+The Avid X AXC64MXF is 6'4", medium power and extra fast action, and great for speckled trout.

 This is easy.
 Just like the rod, you want a light reel.